isomerpages/mlaw-corp/_mcmp/04-faq.md

 * If the other party continues to decline mediation, a mediation cannot be arranged.
 We encourage you to continue negotiating with your counterparty outside of the MCMP, to come to a mutually acceptable solution.

 * Otherwise, either party can apply to the Courts to resolve their dispute.
 If you wish to seek legal advice on your contractual dispute, you can refer to [https://go.gov.sg/legal-asst](https://go.gov.sg/legal-asst) for avenues of legal assistance.

+10. The other party sent me a Request for Mediation.
+Can I decline to attend mediation?
+* Yes, one can decline to attend mediation.
+Mediation is a voluntary process – both parties have to agree to mediate.

+* However, we encourage you to participate in the mediation.

+* If the dispute is not settled amicably and has to be resolved in court, both parties may end up spending substantial time and costs on legal proceedings.
+In most cases, the costs would be disproportionate to the sum in dispute.
+The process is adversarial and the outcome may not be the desired outcome for either or both parties.

+* In contrast, mediation allows parties to reach a mutually acceptable solution in a confidential and non-confrontational setting.
+Parties are guided by the mediator to focus on issues that are important and to consider pragmatic solutions that work for both parties.

+* Please also note that the Court, in deciding the issue of costs, may take into account the parties’ conduct in relation to any attempt to resolve the matter by mediation, including a party’s refusal to attend mediation.

+11.